Zaharid/validobj/doc/source/inout.rst

 Dataclasses
 ^^^^^^^^^^^

-The support for :py:mod:`dataclasses` includes annotations and default values, and it works recursively.
+The :py:mod:`dataclasses` module supported and input is parsed based on the type annotations:

 .. doctest::